maximlink/managed-view/README.md

 **PRIVATE_BROWSING** key: Set to “ON” to enable private browsing mode.
 While in private browsing mode, the app stores web browsing data in non-persistent local data store similar to Safari using Private Browsing mode.

+**RESET_TIMER** key: Set integer value (in seconds) to set an automatic timer to clear browser data and return to default home page.
+Timer will not activate if already at homepage.
+Timer is disable by default or disabled with value of 0.
+(New in version 2.2)

 ## App Config template
 ```xml
 <dict>